 - Finally, you can also define variables in group or host variables files, which are stored in the

-directories, respectively.
+group_varsandhost_varsdirectories, respectively.
 These files are named after the groups or hosts that they apply to, and allow you to set variables for specific groups or hosts.

-For example, to set a variable for the web
+For example, to set a variable for the web group, you could create a file called group_vars/web with the following contents:

 var1: value1